Ara-Miguel/Athlete_FP/README.md

 | `COL_PAPER` | `#faf8f3` | Plot and page background |
 | `COL_BORDER` | `#ccc9c0` | Grid lines |

-All colours are defined as named constants in the setup chunk.
+All colors are defined as named constants in the setup chunk.
 No hex literals appear in the chart layer.

 ---